-The University of Northern Iowa is committed to ensuring that the rights and welfare of human research participants are adequately protected in all research activities conducted under its auspices.
-All human participants research conducted under university auspices must be reviewed and approved by the Institutional Review Board (IRB).
+The University of Northern Iowa is committed to ensuring that the rights and welfare of human research participants are adequately protected in all research activities.
+All human participants research conducted under University auspices must be reviewed and approved by the Institutional Review Board (IRB).

 UNI IRB Newsletter